akrzemi1/__sandbox__/papers/contract_related_issues.md

 CCS is a retrofit or a "baked" condition.
 Only after the "retrofit" CCS condition violation does the control continue.
 For the remaining CCSs the violation means `std::terminate()`.
 It also addresses the problems with optimizations based on retrofitted CCSs: they have fixed semantics: either "ignore" or "check and continue": there is no chance of enabling contract-based optimizations on such CSS even if contract-based optimizations are enabled for all CCS levels.

 This is a design change (at the last minute), but admittedly one that addresses the design goal of [[P0380r0]][2]: gradual introduction of contracts.
 It seems a superior solution to continuation mode.

+The questions to be answered here are:
+1. Do we want C++20 to address the use case of the gradual introduction of contracts, given that the solution with continuation mode causes problems of its own?
+2. If we want to address the use case, can we afford the last minute changes?

 Acknowledgements